ericcfields/EmCon/readme.md

 9. When the confirmation dialogue comes up, click "Plot single trials" and scroll through the data to check whether the ICA correction is accurately removing the intended artifact and only the intended artifact.
 Then click "Accept".

 10. When the script finishes there will be a summary of artifact detection in the command window which describes rejected trials per channel and per detection algorithm.
 Two windows will pop up, one showing the data and the other a table showing artifact rejection values for each channel for each rejection algorithm.
-This table represents teh trial the mouse is currently hovering over.
+This table represents the trial the mouse is currently hovering over.
 Scroll through the data and determine if artifact detection is adequately separating trials that should and should not be rejected.
 If not, try to determine what changes to algorithm thresholds or other parameters could improve artifact detection.
 At the command prompt, type 'y' if you are satisfied with artifact correction and rejection and want to save and proceed.
 Type 'n' if you would like to make some changes to the artifact rejection script and run again.
 Continue this process until you are satisfied. *NOTE: If for any reason an error is generated and the artifact rejection script does not finish running correctly, you need to restart the process by re-running `from_preart`.
 This will ensure you are working with the preart set, not a set with partial artifact correction/rejection (running the artifact rejection script again on such a set will cause problems).*

 **IV.
 Averaging**